wwakabobik/wwakabobik.github.io/content/ai_learning_to_hear_and_speak.rst

 Reality and usage challenges
 ----------------------------

-As in a wonderful anecdote about Chapaev: but there is one caveat.
+As in a wonderful anecdote about Chapaev: "But there is one caveat".
 Receiving a response from the chatbot takes some time, depending on the model, it can be quite long.
 When using tts, we have to wait for a full response and start playing the voice, which further increases the final response time.
 When I first started my experiments, it ruined all the magic of live communication and caused only irritation and a desire to return to satrom-kind text communication.
 But it is not all that bad.
-To be honest, I'm in love with ChatGPT's stream method, which returns a response on the fly from ChatCompletion.
+To be honest, I'm in love with ChatGPT's stream method, which returns a response on the fly from **ChatCompletion**.
 So my idea is to call tts as soon as something is received in response from the bot.
-But probably those who used this feature probably know that anything can be returned - both words and sentences or individual letters.
+But those who used this feature probably know that anything can be returned - both words and sentences or individual letters.
 And that's a problem if you try to run tts on every chunk you get.

 .. code-block:: json